NinoDiscord/Nino/README.md

 # Default: "development"
 environment: "development" or "production"

+# Enables the `Relay` component to relay information from the bot
+# with the frontend.
+This isn't recommended for smaller instances.
+#
+# Default: false
+relay: true

 # Sets the DSN url for configuring Sentry, this is not recommended on smaller instances!
 #
 # Default: Not present.